AotinianoZ/DataAnalisisFIGMM/README.md

 **Alonso Otiniano**

-1. Introducción a Data Geoespacial en R.
-2. Machine Learning Aplicado a Geología.
+1. Machine Learning Aplicado a Geología.

 `Parte IIIB`: